hoodiehq/hood.ie/README.md

 To get started check out the recent version and type `npm install`.
 The default task (just type `grunt`) will fire up a local server at `localhost:1337` with livereload and dev Sass compiling (including sourcemap and nested output).

 This doesn't serve the actual jekyll page, though.
 To do that, run `jekyll serve --watch --drafts` as well, which will run the full page at `localhost:4000`, using the styles from the grunt task.
-You may need to `gem install jekyll-redirect-from` beforehand.
+You may need to `gem install jekyll-redirect-from jekyll-paginate` beforehand.

 There's also a production task ('grunt build') which at this point just spits out a compressed CSS file, without sourcemap in a dedicated folder(css/build).